-VERSION NUMBER DATE REVISED DESCRIPTION OF REVISIONS 1 September 11, 2019 Original Version 2 December 10, 2020 Major revisions to streamline the whole document and consolidate information and to further explain CDBG-specific items, as well as provide details about the application review and award processes.
-The changes are not marked, as this copy replaces the original in its entirety.
+VERSION DATE REVISED DESCRIPTION OF REVISIONS NUMBER 1 September 11, 2019 Original Version December 10, 2020 Major revisions to streamline the whole document and consolidate information and to further explain CDBGspecific items, as well as provide details about the application review and award processes.
+The changes are not marked, as this copy replaces the original in its 2 entirety.
 As per Action Plan Amendment 3, effective on February 24, 2020, the program name changed from FEMA Coordination to Non-Federal Match Program.
-3 June 16, 2021 Added Section 4.1.1 Faith Based Organizations.
-Changes made to the Procurement section to include language from new Administrative Order 21-19 and 21-28.
+Added Section 4.1.1 Faith Based Organizations.
+Changes made to the Procurement section to include language from new Administrative Order 21-19 and 21-3 June 16, 2021 28.
 Changes to the Cross-Cutting Guidelines section, Program-based Reconsideration and Administrative Review, and General Provisions sections.
 Edits are highlighted in grey for ease or reference.
+Language to refer to waiver granted by HUD to Puerto 4 June 10, 2024 Rico and to emphasize that project financing is based on neutral and secular criteria.
+Removed references regarding having to include 5 July 10, 2024 individual PWs in the SRAs.